broofa/node-int64/README.md

+# Not Actively Maintained

+This module was a workaround JS' lack of support for Int64 data types.
+However, (BigInt)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt]s are now a thing.
+If you're writing new code, use those.

+This module will be deprecated at some future date and is not actively maintained.

+# int64

 JavaScript Numbers are represented as [IEEE 754 double-precision floats](http://steve.hollasch.net/cgindex/coding/ieeefloat.html).
 Unfortunately, this means they lose integer precision for values beyond +/- 2^^53.
 For projects that need to accurately handle 64-bit ints, such as [node-thrift](https://github.com/wadey/node-thrift), a performant, Number-like class is needed.
 Int64 is that class.

 Int64 instances look and feel much like JS-native Numbers.
 By way of example ...